 Lumbar support: Any sort of pain can seriously throw you off your fitness game, so protecting your back while you sleep is a must for professional and amateur athletes alike.
 The best mattresses for athletes come with added lumbar support, in the form of reinforced foams or other zoned support in the center of the mattress, where most of the body’s weight is typically concentrated.
 That keeps hips and shoulders from sinking too low and preserves the natural curvature of the spine.
 Sleeping on a mattress without adequate lumbar support night after night could cause lower back pain and can even lead to early onset arthritis.

-Learn More About Saatva’s Best Mattresses for Athletes
+Learn More About Saatva’s Best Products for Athletes

 Saatva Classic Innerspring